Osman Kavala: Arrest and court case

 On 18 October 2017 Osman Kavala was detained at the Istanbul Atatürk Airport after his visit to Gaziantep for a joint project with Goethe Institute.
 On 25 October 2017, the newspaper Daily Sabah, close to the Erdoğan government, accused him of being a "business tycoon with a shady background" and having contacts with the "Gülenist Terror Group" (FETÖ).

-On 1 November 2017, he was arrested on both Article 309 and Article 312 of the Turkish Penal Code.
+On 1 November 2017, Kavala was arrested on both Article 309 and Article 312 of the Turkish Penal Code.
 Article 309 ("attempts to abolish, replace or prevent the implementation of, through force and violence, the constitutional order of the republic of Turkey") was related to an investigation on the 2016 Turkish coup d'état attempt, and Article 312 ("the use of force and violence, to abolish the government of the Republic of Turkey or to prevent it, in part or in full, from fulfilling its duties") was related to an investigation on Gezi Park protests.

 Related to Article 312 or the Gezi Park Trial as it is referred to in the press, a criminal indictment seeking life imprisonment for Kavala and 15 other people, including journalist Can Dündar and actor Memet Ali Alabora, was accepted on 4 March 2019 by the Istanbul 30th Heavy Penal Court.
 The indictment accuses the defendants of forming the mastermind behind the scenes of the Gezi Park protests, which is characterized as an "attempt to overthrow the government through violence" in this document.
 The indictment also alleges that philanthropist George Soros was behind the conspiracy.
 The trial was to begin on the 24 June 2019.
 The verdict in the so-called Gezi Trial was only delivered on the 18 February 2020, when Kavala was acquitted.

 On 18 February 2020, hours after his acquittal on Article 312, the chief prosecutor of Istanbul demanded the continued detention of Kavala due to Article 309, although Istanbul prosecutor's office had ordered him released on a pre-trial release judgment on Article 309 on 11 October 2019.
 On 19 February 2020, he was arrested once again for Article 309.
 He was acquitted from Article 309 on 20 March 2020.

 On 9 March 2020, Kavala was arrested on Article 328 ("securing information that, due to its nature, must be kept confidential for reasons relating to the security or domestic or foreign political interests of the State, for the purpose of political or military espionage").
 This arrest happened only one day before the ruling of the European Court of Human Rights about Kavala's pretrial detention demanding his release became final on 10 March.

 Osman Kavala has been in Silivri Prison since 1 November 2017.
 After the court ruling on 20 March he has been arrested 3 times, and acquitted 2 times from the same crime related to Article 309.